p-adic shtukas and the theory of global and local Shimura varieties: Introduction

 \subsection{Results on shtukas}

-Let us start with stating our results on shtukas.
+Let us start with stating our results\footnote{{\cmag Some of these results have been extended in very recent works of Gleason-Ivanov \cite{GlIv} and G\"uthge \cite{Guth}, which were completed during the refereeing process of this paper.}} on shtukas.
 Let $k$ be an algebraically closed field of characteristic $p$.
 For most of the time, $k$ is the residue field of $\breve E$.
 We recall from \cite{Schber} that a \emph{shtuka of height $h$} over a perfectoid space $S=\Spa (R, R^+)\in {\Perf}_k$ with leg at the untilt $S^\sharp$ of $S$ is a vector bundle of rank $h$ on the analytic adic space $S\bdtimes \BZ_p$, together with a meromorphic Frobenius map $\phi_\sP$ which has a pole along the Cartier divisor $S^\sharp$ of $S\bdtimes \BZ_p$.
 Here

 where $[\varpi]$ is the Teichm\" uller lift of a pseudo-uniformizer of $R^+$.
 For $\mu\in (\BZ^h)_{\geq}$, there is also the notion of a shtuka of rank $h$ bounded by $\mu$.
-Given a smooth group scheme $\CG$ over $\BZ_p$, there is also the variant notion of a $\CG$-shtuka over $S$ and, given a conjugacy class of cocharacters $\mu$ of the generic fiber $G$ of $\CG$, also the variant notion of a $\CG$-shtuka over $S$ bounded by $\mu$.
-Finally, there are corresponding notions of families of such objects over locally noetherian adic spaces or schemes, which are defined, roughly speaking, as sections of the $v$-stack of shtukas over the diamond or $v$-sheaf attached to the adic space or to the scheme, see Definition \ref{deffamofsht} below.
-As an illustration, a shtuka over $\Spec(K)$, for a perfect field $K$ of characteristic $p$, can be shown to correspond to a free $W(K)$-module $M$ of finite rank, equipped with an isomorphism $\phi_M\colon {\rm Frob}^*(M)[1/p]\isoarrow M[1/p]$, comp.
+Given a smooth group scheme $\CG$ over $\BZ_p$, there is also the variant notion of a $\CG$-shtuka over $S$ and, given a conjugacy class of cocharacters $\mu$ of the generic fiber $G$ of $\CG$, also the variant notion of a $\CG$-shtuka over $S$ bounded by $\mu$. {\cmag Finally, there are corresponding notions of families of such objects over adic spaces or schemes, which are defined, roughly speaking, as sections of the $v$-stack of shtukas over the diamond or $v$-sheaf attached to the adic space or to the scheme, see \S \ref{sss:vs}--\ref{sss:vsSch}, and Definitions \ref{deffamofsht}, \ref{def:shtsch} below.} As an illustration, a shtuka over $\Spec(K)$, for a perfect field $K$ of characteristic $p$, can be shown to correspond to a free $W(K)$-module $M$ of finite rank, equipped with an isomorphism $\phi_M\colon {\rm Frob}^*(M)[1/p]\isoarrow M[1/p]$, comp.
 Theorem \ref{FFisocrystal-Intro} below.
 For instance, a $p$-divisible group $\sG$ over a scheme of finite type over $O_E$ defines a shtuka of height equal to the height of $\sG$ and bounded by $\mu=(1^{(d)}, 0^{(h-d)})$, where $d$ is the dimension of $\sG$.

 When the adic space is in characteristic zero, there is a more explicit description of $\CG$-shtukas which is \'etale-sheaf theoretic in nature, provided that $\mu$ is minuscule: